Modbury Community Orchard

 1. 12 local Devon fruit trees in the Modbury Millennium Meadow were planted in 2008.
-The trees were sourced from Thornhayes nursery and planted by years 5 and 6 from Modbury primary school.
+The trees were sourced from Thornhayes nursery and planted by pupils of Modbury primary school.
 The site is a steep, very small field abutting housing at Alyestone Park and Tuckers Brook with fields to the north.
-It is accessed via a narrow alley from Burn’s lane, a culled sac beside the Co Op supermarket.
-The site is managed by a small band of dedicated volunteers and is funded from a grant given by SHDC to the Parish Council.
+It is accessed via a narrow alley from Burn’s Lane, a cul de sac beside the Co Op supermarket.
+The site is managed by a small band of dedicated volunteers and is funded from a grant given by South Hams District Council to the Parish Council.
 We hope to enthuse a new group of volunteers to plant and manage the neighbouring pocket of land, which abuts houses on Galpin street; to plant 15 to 20 local fruit trees.

-2. 10 local fruit trees were planted at the QE 11 playing fields in 2013.
-This mini orchard now has a fire pit and is integral to the trim trail, tennis, football and MUGA sports facilities and next to the MARS sports pavillion; and has the use of these facilities when open or hired.
+2. 10 local fruit trees were planted at the QE2 playing fields in 2013.
+This mini orchard now has a fire pit and is integral to the trim trail, tennis, football and sports facilities and next to the MARS sports pavillion; and has the use of these facilities when open or hired.
 The site is managed by the volunteers at MARS and Eco Land Management.